 Social media has helped provide consumers the platform to share their experiences of brands and services en-mass.
 When consumers are discussing a brand online – the brand should be “listening”.
 This is a great way to “keep your finger on the consumer pulse”.

 It’s now more vital than ever for organisations to understand what is being said about them, so that they can effectively manage their brands and their reputation online.

-There are many companies that monitor “what” is being said about brands online.
-However, we believe the role of social media research is to also understand “why”.
+There are many social media monitoring companies or social media listening platforms that monitor “what” is being said about brands online.
+However, the role of social media research is to also understand “why”.